Maksimir Park: Climate

 Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 123 m was 40.4 C, on 5 July 1950.
 The coldest temperature was -31.4 C, on 15 February 1940.

-Location and access

-Maksimir is located in the eastern central part of the city.
+Transport

-ZET tram lines 4, 5, 7, 11 and 12 frequently connect the park to the rest of the city.
-A stop named Bukovačka is located at the main entrance into the park.
+There are six Zagreb tram lines located on south edge of Maksimir Park.
+A stop named Park Maksimir is located at the main entrance into the park.